-As mentioned, the return rate on our Census was low and we are looking to increase the return rates.
-However, our information to date shows that 2.51% of our employees declare themselves to meet the definition of being a Carer.
-1.02% report being both Carer and "Parent Carer" (ie having parental responsibility for a child under age 18).
-As information is missing for 89.65% of the workforce, the numbers are likely to be a lot higher.
+Our records show that 4.44% of our employees declare themselves to meet the definition of being a Carer.
+1.69% report being both Carer and "Parent Carer" (ie having parental responsibility for a child under age 18).
+Information is missing for a large section of the workforce, and so the numbers are likely to be a lot higher.

-13.3 As a supportive and flexible employer, balancing service needs with individual employee needs, we recognise that offering supportive practices can help us to manage attendance levels.
+- 13.3 As a supportive and flexible employer, balancing service needs with individual employee needs, we recognise that offering supportive practices can help us to manage attendance levels.
 We have developed a package of support for employees with caring responsibilities.
-These include:

-Flexible Working:
+These include: - Flexible Working:

-- In fact, the council strongly encourages all employees to consider working flexibly, either on a permanent or temporary basis.
+In fact, the council strongly encourages all employees to consider working flexibly, either on a permanent or temporary basis.
 A range of options are available (including flexi time, career breaks, the purchase of additional annual leave, compressed working hours, job share, part year working etc).
 Not only does this make the council an attractive place to work, it achieves financial efficiencies while protecting jobs.
 The level of flexibility assists employees in achieving a better work life balance, and enables us to provide choice and respond to employees' changing circumstances.
-This is particularly relevant when supporting our employees who have caring responsibilities. - Carers Leave/Emergency Time Off to Care for Dependents: Managers can use their discretion to grant employees paid leave of up to 5 days per leave year in order to support emergency caring responsibilities. - Counselling Services: All employees, including those who are carers, have access to confidential employee counselling services. - A dedicated intranet site for carers has been developed.
-This "signposts" employees to the current support available to carers.
+This is particularly relevant when supporting our employees who have caring responsibilities.

+- Carers Leave/Emergency Time Off to Care for Dependents: Managers can use their discretion to grant employees paid leave of up to 5 days per leave year in order to support emergency caring responsibilities. - Counselling Services: All employees, including those who are carers, have access to confidential employee counselling services. - A dedicated intranet site for carers has been developed.
+This "signposts" employees to the current support available to carers. - The council has established a Head of Service Equality Champion to lead on Carers issues.